-Betterment is well-known for their investment services and has recently released a savings account with a stellar interest rate.
+Betterment is well-known for their investment services and recently released a savings account with a stellar interest rate of 1.83% APY.

 The Everyday Cash Reserve account requires just $10 to open and unlock one of the top interest rates available in an online savings account.
 They don’t charge any fees, either.

 Transferring money to and from your Everyday Cash Reserve is a breeze.
 You link an existing bank account to take advantage of the high interest rate.
 Best of all, unlike most online savings accounts, Betterment Everyday Cash Reserve doesn’t limit how many withdrawals you can make each month.